Crystal Structure of Upper Cluster Algebras: Introduction

 \begin{theorem}[Theorem \ref{T:crystal}] Let $\{(i,\ibar)\}_{i\in I}$ be a set of $\tau$-exact pairs of reachable frozen vertices.
 Then the set $\mc{B}$ has a seminormal crystal cluster structure given by

 where $r_i, l_i$ and $\rho_i$ are as in Theorem \ref{intro:upper}, and $\lambda_i(\delta) = \ec(\tau^{-1} E_i, \dtc)$. \end{theorem}

 \begin{remark} We believe that nonrigid frozen vertices are probably irrelevant to any crystal structure based on some negative examples, such as \cite[Example 5.19]{Fg}.
-In this sense, we described almost all crystal cluster structure arising from the boundary representations of quivers with potentials. \end{remark}
+In this sense, we have described almost all crystal cluster structures arising from the boundary representations of quivers with potentials. \end{remark}

 The crystal cluster structure can be transferred via the cluster automorphisms as well.
 The induced crystal cluster structure is related to the original one if the cluster automorphism is {\em direct}.
-If the cluster automorphisms is {\em opposite}, the induced structure is naturally related to the dual structure.
+If the cluster automorphism is {\em opposite}, the induced structure is naturally related to the dual structure.
 In the classical case of $\k[U]$, the dual structure is related to the original one by the {\em Kashiwara involution} \cite{K1, BS}, which is also an opposite cluster automorphism.
 This motivates us to define the generalized Kashiwara maps (Definition \ref{D:Kmap}) whose induced crystal cluster structure is related to the dual structure (Corollary \ref{C:Kmap}).